Isaac-Ip/Game-For-Free-Time/README.md

 Discovered hitbox glitch with the player, as it doesn't follow the player rotation.
 This is being fixed, but might just become a FEATURE!!!!! (yea idk)

+Ver.
+1.4.0
+Reworked hitbox.
+This one bug needed so much to fix I count it as a minor update.
+Changed coding physics: Arcade Physics -> Matter Physics This change was required to fix the hitbox.
+If updates aren't happening very quickly, it is because of infamiliarity with Matter.
+Sorry guys.

+Ver.
+1.4.1
+Fixed collision and spawning.
+Bug caused spawning to be in the corners.
+Collision just didn't happen.
+Death still doesn't happen.
+Working on it.
+Might add recoil to the game. (fixed as an upgradeable part) ⬆️ Buffed Accuracy: Bullets will not spray anymore until upgrades are made.
+⬇️⬇️ Nerfed Reload Speed (for now): 1.5 -> 3

+Starting to rework upgrade UI.
+It will soon be built in with keybinds to prevent taking breaks in the game (unless I add a pause function ofc)

+MORE TO COME SOON!